 Interest rates may increase in the future.
-As a result, interest rates on our Revolving facility could be higher or lower than current levels.
-As of December 31, 2022, we had approximately \$264.0 million, or 8.8%, of our outstanding debt at variable interest rates.
+As a result, interest rates on our Revolving Facility could be higher or lower than current levels.
+As of December 31, 2024, we had no outstanding debt at variable interest rates.
 If interest rates increase, our debt service obligations on the variable rate indebtedness would increase even though the amount borrowed remained the same, and our net income and cash flows, including cash available for servicing our indebtedness, would correspondingly decrease.
+The Revolving Facility also assesses variable commitment and outstanding letter of credit fees based on quarterly average loan utilization.
 Further, an increase in interest rates could also trigger a limitation on the deductibility of those interest costs, increasing our tax expense and further decreasing our net income and cash flows.
 In recent years, the Company has executed several debt transactions designed to optimize our debt structure and extend maturities.
 The Company is likely to execute similar debt transactions in the future.
 However, there can be no assurance that we will be successful in anticipating the direction of interest rates or changes in market conditions, which could result in future debt transactions having a material adverse impact on our financial condition, operating results and cash flows.